 Lagos, Nigeria: DIASPORA AT HOME

-The Centre for Contemporary Art, Lagos (CCA) and KADIST, Paris are pleased to announce the presentation of Diaspora at Home a group exhibition which provides an opportunity to engage in a variety of conversations on the issue of mobility within Africa.
+The Centre for Contemporary Art, Lagos (CCA, Lagos) and KADIST, Paris are pleased to present Diaspora at Home a group exhibition which provides an opportunity to engage in a variety of conversations on the issue of mobility within Africa.
+The exhibition is presented in memory of Bisi Silva (1962 – 2019), founder of CCA, Lagos who strongly believed in promoting cultural exchanges and creating new networks throughout Africa.

-With rising population explosion in urban areas, internal conflicts provoked by resource control and desire for international travel enhanced by the proliferation of internet, this issue of mobility within Africa is ripe for debate.
+Recent events in South Africa have highlighted not only the presence of African diasporas in the country but Xenophobia towards African migrants.
+Within Nigeria, there have been instances where states “deported” homeless citizens to other parts of the country.
+Thus, with rising population explosion in urban areas, internal conflicts provoked by resource control and desire for international travel enhanced by the proliferation of internet, mobility within Africa is ripe for debate.

 The Centre for Contemporary Art, Lagos (CCA) is an independent nonprofit making visual art organisation set up in December 2007 by Bisi Silva to provide a platform for the development, presentation, and discussion of contemporary visual art and culture.
 It seeks to create new audiences and to prioritise media such as photography, film and video, performance and installation art which have been under represented in Nigeria.